-- 4. Records of monitoring information shall include: - a.
+- a.
 The date, exact place and time of sampling or measurements; - b.
 The name of the individuals who performed the sampling or measurements; - c.
-The date the analyses were performed; - d.
+The date [and time] the analyses were performed; - d.
 The name of the individuals who performed the analyses; - e.
 The analytical techniques or methods supporting the information such as observations, readings, calculations and bench data used; and - f.
-The results of such analyses.; and - g.
+The results of such analyses -: and - g.
 Chain of custody documentation.

-9VAC25-210-100.
+9 VAC 25-210-100.
 Signatory requirements.

-Any application, report, or certification shall be signed as follows:
+[Any application, report, or certification shall be signed as follows:]